juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* Clean chart
 * Sizing
 	* Buy at the breakout high of the consolidation
-	* Sell partially at the day's high
+	* Sell partially at the day's high as it may be a double top
+	* Add if the stock breakout to the day's high
 	* Buy when it breaks day's high
 	* Sell into strength
 		* Use half of the most recent spike as risk if can not be sold into strength